-Those who you drink alcohol have probably had a had a night where a few drinks left them feeling drowsy.
-Alcohol is a depressant, which means it can help one fall asleep faster.
+Those who drink alcohol have probably had a night where a few drinks left them feeling drowsy.
+Alcohol is a depressant, which means it may help one fall asleep faster.
 However, it can affect the quality of our sleep, and not in a good way.

 In 2013, researchers reviewed 20 studies centered on alcohol and sleep for an overarching look at the detrimental impacts of alcohol on nighttime rest.
 “This review confirms that the immediate and short-term impact of alcohol is to reduce the time it takes to fall asleep,” Irshaad Ebrahim, director of the London Sleep Center and lead author of the review, said in a statement.
 “In addition, the higher the dose, the greater the impact on increasing deep sleep.”